tram-rb/tram-policy/README.md

 end
 ```

 **Notice** that you have to wrap policy into block `{ policy }`.
-This is because the matcher checks not only presence of an error, but also ensures its message is translated to all available locales (`I18n.available_locales`).
+This is because the matcher checks not only the presence of an error, but also ensures its message is translated to all available locales (`I18n.available_locales`).
 The block containing a policy will be executed separately for every such language.

 ## Generators